sgissinger/JabberNet-2010/README.md

 * [XEP-0199]: XMPP Ping
 * [XEP-0166]: Jingle coupled to a Jingle Manager for session management only
 * [XEP-0176]: Jingle ICE-UDP Transport Method
+* [RFC 5389]: Session Traversal Utilities for NAT (STUN).
+Can parse STUN messages and attributes coupled to a minimal client that can request a STUN server for its reflexive address.
+IPv6 is not handled.
+* [RFC 5766]: Traversal Using Relays around NAT (TURN).
+Can parse TURN messages and attributes
+* [RFC 3489]: STUN Classic deprecated in favor of RFC 5389.
+Can parse STUN Classic messages and attributes for debugging purposes only.
+Code elements of this RFC are annotated as deprecated.

 ## ATTENTION Support dropped